3 Things to Know Ahead of the Opening Bell

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-With that in mind, here are a few individual stock stories to watch for in today's market.
+With that bigger picture in mind, here three individual stock stories to watch for in today's market.

-The article 3 Things to Know Ahead of the Opening Bell originally appeared on Fool.com.Fool contributor Demitrios Kalogeropoulos has no position in any stocks mentioned.
-The Motley Fool recommends Procter & Gamble and United Parcel Service.
+The article 3 Things to Know Ahead of the Opening Bell originally appeared on Fool.com.Fool contributor Demitrios Kalogeropoulos owns shares of Apple and Netflix.
+The Motley Fool recommends Amazon.com, Apple, Coach, Netflix, and Tesla Motors.
+The Motley Fool owns shares of Amazon.com, Apple, Coach, Microsoft, Netflix, and Tesla Motors.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.